Oh how I love the 1931!

 Robbins Tien

-The kayak in these pictures is
+The kayak in the following

 destined for Wendy Michnay, resident of Orcas Island, WA.
 Somehow